12 US lawmakers urge Biden to hold India accountable in WTO for its 'trade-distorting practices' | Headlines

 - United States

-A group of US lawmakers have urged President Joe Biden to file a formal request for consultations with India at the World Trade Organisation (WTO) over its ''dangerous trade-distorting practices''.
+A group of US lawmakers has urged President Joe Biden to file a formal request for consultations with India at the World Trade Organisation (WTO) over its ''dangerous trade-distorting practices''.

 The 12 Congressmen, in a letter to Biden, stated that current WTO rules allow governments to subsidise up to 10 per cent of the value of commodity production.